Lion in the Meadow (Succession)

-"Lion in the Meadow" is the fourth episode of the third season of the HBO satirical comedy-drama television series Succession, and the 24th overall.
-It was written by Jon Brown and directed by Robert Pulcini and Shari Springer Berman, and aired on November 7, 2021.
+"Lion in the Meadow" is the fourth episode of the third season of the American satirical comedy-drama television series Succession, and the 24th episode overall.
+It was written by Jon Brown and directed by Robert Pulcini and Shari Springer Berman, and originally aired on HBO on November 7, 2021.

 The episode primarily follows Kendall and Logan reuniting to meet jointly with Josh Aaronson, a major Waystar shareholder concerned about their family feud.

-At the 74th Primetime Emmy Awards, Adrien Brody was nominated for Outstanding Guest Actor in a Drama Series for his performance in the episode.
+At the 74th Primetime Emmy Awards, Adrien Brody, who played Aaronson, was nominated for Outstanding Guest Actor in a Drama Series for his performance in the episode.

 Plot

 Four days before the annual shareholder meeting, Kendall is informed by Waystar senior management that investor Josh Aaronson, who owns 4% of the company's shares, is losing trust in its leadership amid the family feud and DOJ investigation, and may join Sandy and Stewy.
 Josh requests that Kendall and Logan meet with him jointly; Kendall initially refuses, but is convinced to go by Frank, unaware that Logan is listening in.

 Logan has Shiv direct ATN to be more critical in their coverage of the presidential administration, hoping it will pressure the White House into finally granting him legal and political favors.
 Shiv passes the order onto Tom, who has become mournfully fixated on the possibility of spending time in prison and feels emasculated taking orders from his wife.
-Shiv then meets with Connor, who has decided to push his presidential campaign four years ahead, and is seeking a role at the company in the interim to improve his perceived credibility.
+Shiv then meets with Connor, who has decided to push his presidential campaign four years down the road, and is seeking a role at the company in the interim to improve his perceived credibility.

 Logan, meanwhile, presents Greg with a joint defense agreement with Waystar, offering that he use his existing leverage to negotiate a better position at the company.
 Tom visits Greg at his office to pressure him into siding with the company, but learns that Greg has already agreed to sign the agreement with Logan and is now seeking an executive position at the parks department.

 In an attempt to discredit Kendall, Roman tracks down a formerly homeless man that he and Kendall convinced to tattoo Kendall's initials on his forehead years prior, but learns that the man has since had the tattoo removed.
 Roman and Hugo reach a $1 million settlement with the man to obtain photos of the tattoo, but Gerri talks Roman out of publicizing the pictures, given that he too was involved in the incident.